philipturner/metal-benchmarks/README.md

 ## Instruction Throughputs

 Throughput and latency are measured in cycles.
 If listed with a comma, throughputs were tested on multiple chips (A14, M1 Max).
 Latencies are sometimes recorded in two forms separated by a dash.
 First, half the best recorded throughput at 2 simds/core and ILP = 1.
 Second, the best recorded throughput at 4 simds/core and ILP = 1.
+Benchmarks issued 250x the amount of work needed to fully occupy a core's register file.

 Concurrency means the number of times each pipeline's circuitry is physically duplicated.
 For example, a 2-cycle operation needs 2 pipelines/ALU to reach 1 cycle/instruction throughput.

+TODO: Transform "optimal repetitions" for instruction sequences into executable size.

 > Little's Law: Concurrency = Latency / Throughput
 >